 There are a number of treatment options in your community.
 Find them, as well as answers to common questions you may have about treatment in the Chittenden County Resource Guide.

 There is no wrong door to recovery.
 It is a life-long journey that is not always a straight line.
 Find recovery opportunities and supports in your area on our Recovery page.

 We make local connections in the field of substance use, with partners and projects ranging from prevention to treatment and recovery.
 Engaging those partners varies from bringing information and data to a single meeting to collaborating on long-term projects which aim to prevent and reduce substance misuse in the region over time.

 We do this by:

-- Participating on or making suggestions for panel discussions on the topic of substance abuse.
+- Participating in or making suggestions for presentations on the topic of substance misuse prevention.

 - Applying the Strategic Prevention Framework to our community efforts.